Osseointegration

 What is Osseointegration

 Osseointegration is the process of integrating a dental implant, often composed of titanium, into the jawbone.
 The implant is surgically implanted into the jawbone and integrates with the surrounding bone tissue over several months.
 From repairing smiles to reviving oral health, osseointegrated dental implants are a triumph of science and workmanship, offering patients with long-lasting, natural-looking replacements that improve both appearance and functionality.
-Once osseointegration is complete, the implant offers a solid and long-lasting base for artificial teeth including crowns, bridges and dentures.
+Once process is complete, the implant offers a solid and long-lasting base for artificial teeth including crowns, bridges and dentures.

 How long time takes of Osseointegration Process

-The osseointegration treatment process typically lasts several months, ranging from three to six months on average.
+Treatment process typically lasts several months, ranging from three to six months on average.
 However, it's essential to note that individual factors such as bone density, overall health and the complexity of the case can influence the duration of the treatment.

 Understanding Osteointegration